 - Transport: Purchase travel cards for public transportation, and consider walking or cycling to explore cities.

-- Free Attractions: Many museums offer free entry on specific days, and there are plenty of free outdoor activities, such as hiking, exploring parks, and swimming in Sweden’s pristine lakes.
+- Free Attractions: Many museums offer free entry on specific days, and there are numerous free outdoor activities available, including hiking, exploring parks, and swimming in Sweden’s pristine lakes.

 - Seasonal Discounts: Traveling during the shoulder seasons can lead to significant savings on flights and accommodations.